ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ## Listening To Events

 You can listen to DOM events by adding attributes that start with `on` to elements.
-In the case of a mouse click, you would add the `onclick` attribute to a `<button>`:
+In the case of a mouse click, you would add the `onclick` attribute to a `<button>` element:

 ```svelte:App.svelte
 <script lang="ts">